-In horticultural and botanical circles, “cultivar” has become the preferred term to delineate the smell, flavors, yield, pharmacological effects and other distinct characteristics of a cultivated plant variety.
-The term cultivar only applies to cultivated varieties that were grown agriculturally and not in the wild, which are called landrace varieties.
+In horticultural and botanical circles, cultivar has become the preferred term to delineate the smell, flavors, yield, perceived pharmacological effects, and other distinct characteristics of a cultivated plant variety.
+The term cultivar only applies to cultivated varieties that were grown agriculturally.
+Wild cannabis native to its location is called landrace.

 Strain names frequently describe the lineage of a variety, a major aromatic component, or a possible effect.
 As a result, strains are often marketed based on the characteristics that their names advertise.
-Both Afghani and Kush are strain names that denote their origins (Afghanistan and the Hindu Kush mountain range, respectively), Tangie and GSC (more commonly known as Girl Scout Cookies) allude to their respective aromas, and Calm by Canndescent is meant to convey how the strain will make you feel.
+Both Afghani and OG Kush are strain names that denote their origins (Afghanistan and the Hindu Kush mountain range, respectively), Tangie and GSC allude to their respective aromas, and Amnesia Haze is meant to convey how the strain might make you feel.

-If you go to a dispensary and say you're looking for an uplifting cerebral high and sweet flavors, the budtender may offer you an eighth of Blue Dream because it's a popular strain known for both of your criteria.
+If you go to a dispensary and say you're looking for an uplifting cerebral high and sweet flavors, the budtender may offer you Blue Dream because it's a popular strain with a reputation for sweet berry flavors and uplifting effects.
 But you may get home and smoke that Blue Dream only to find yourself in heavy couch lock, tasting nothing but herbal earthiness.
 That's because strain names are not reliable in predicting effects, flavors, or medicinal benefits.
 In other words, a strain name is more or less a marketing message.

-OG Kush, for example, is one of Southern California's most popular strains and can be found in nearly every dispensary.
+OG Kush, for example, is one of Southern California's most popular strains and it can be found in nearly every dispensary.
 But the effects of an OG Kush from one dispensary to the next can be completely different.
 A strain's characteristics can vary greatly from grower to grower.
 Different growing, harvesting, and processing conditions inevitably result in varying cannabinoid and terpene contents.
-So your best bet at finding the flower that works for you is to buy based on the chemical composition of the flower and the possible effects that are described by the brand or cultivator that made it, rather than the strain name alone.
+So your best bet at finding the flower that works for you is to buy based on chemical composition and possible effects described by the brand or cultivator that grew it, rather than the strain name alone.
 In the end, your own unique body chemistry, including your endocannabinoid system, combined with the chemical composition of the flower will determine your experience of cannabis.

 When descriptors are added to a strain name, they can provide a bit more information about the variety.
 For example, Bubba Kush and Pre-98 Bubba Kush are variations on the original OG Kush cultivar.
 Bubba Kush is named after its breeder, who crossbred OG Kush with a Northern Lights variety.
 Pre-98 Bubba Kush delineates the variety of Bubba Kush that existed before the cultivar took off and spread to other breeders.
 More recently, hemp or high-CBD varieties have increased in popularity and been crossed with existing cultivars, so you might see something like Bubba Kush Hemp, for example.
 While these descriptors aren't necessarily going to tell consumers everything they want to know about a strain, they are helpful in differentiating between horticultural variations on a particular variety.